Here you can learn how to put sprites and animations into yor games.

 }

-Note that this code assumes 320 X 200 resolution.
+This code assumes 320 X 200 resolution.

 To create good sprites you will want to import them